nickchase/k0s/docs/examples/ambassador-ingress.md

     Or by way of your browser:

-    Open https://localhost/petstore/ in your browser and change the URL in the field at the top of the page to https://localhost/petstore/api/v3/openapi.json (as it is mapped to the /petstore prefix) and click **Explore**.
+    Open https://localhost/petstore/api/v3/openapi.json in your browser and click **Explore**.

 4. Navigate to the **Mappings** area in the Ambassador Console to view the corresponding PetStore mapping as configured.